Client attraction messaging works

 Benefits vs. Features

 A benefit details how the features will improve your client’s life.
-Features answer questions like “why does 24-hour customer service matter” and “how will three consulting hours benefit me?”
+Features answer questions like why does accounting reconciliation matter and how will tax consulting benefit me?
 With client attraction messaging, always emphasize how your client benefits from your services.
 Benefits explain how your accounting services makes their job easier.

 The Features and Benefits Format